-- 18 To prepare for a technical review, a complete assessment report is needed.
-Each ICAT guidance - 19 document has a reporting chapter that specifies the information that should be included in an assessment - 20 report.
-The assessment report and supporting evidence should be prepared and provided to potential - 21 technical reviewers as part of the selection and planning process.
-The quality of the assessment report - 22 and supporting evidence provided to the technical reviewer can either facilitate (if the quality is high) or - 23 hinder (if the quality is low) their understanding of the policy to be evaluated. - 24 It is helpful for the user to prepare a terms of reference document for the potential technical reviewer so - 25 that they have this in writing.
-The terms of reference sets out a plan or a proposal for how the review will - take place.
+3 To prepare for a technical review, a complete assessment report is needed.
+Each ICAT guidance

+4 document has a reporting chapter that specifies the information that should be included in an assessment

+5 report.
+The assessment report and supporting evidence should be prepared and provided to potential

+6 technical reviewers as part of the selection and planning process.
+The quality of the assessment report

+7 and supporting evidence provided to the technical reviewer can either facilitate (if the quality is high) or

+8 hinder (if the quality is low) their understanding of the policy to be evaluated.

+9 It is helpful for the user to prepare a terms of reference document for the potential technical reviewer so 10 that they have this in writing.
+The terms of reference set out a plan or a proposal for how the review will 11 take place.
 The terms of reference should cover topics such as:

-- Qualifications or competencies required of the reviewer(s) or their organisations - Requests for curriculum vitae or resumes - Desired reviewer team composition and team leader scope of work - Definition of deliverables to be produced (reports) and timing of their submission, as well as phases of revision and comments - Time frame for delivery of final reports - Requirements for in person or remote meetings, such as opening and closing meetings; - Stakeholder consultation expectations, if relevant - Specific scope requirements - Costs, professional fees or budget terms - Travel and expenses allowed - Determination of confidential material and how it will be handled - Any public claims that are to be made based upon the review report - 14 The information the technical reviewer needs to review will be more extensive than what is available in - 15 the assessment report.
-Users should present all of the underlying data and calculations to enable the - reviewer to evaluate the accuracy of the results.
-This can include: - Underlying data - Calculations, such as spreadsheets - Assumptions for calculations - Sources and references used - A list of identified stakeholder groups - Other supporting documents and evidence used to arrive at the assessment results
+- Qualifications or competencies required of the reviewer(s) or their organizations - 13 Requests for curriculum vitae or resumes - Desired reviewer team composition and team leader scope of work - Definition of deliverables to be produced (reports) and timing of their submission, as well as phases of revision and comments - 17 Time frame for delivery of final reports - Requirements for in person or remote meetings, such as opening and closing meetings; - 19 Stakeholder consultation expectations, if relevant - 20 Specific scope requirements - Costs, professional fees or budget terms - Travel and expenses allowed - Determination of confidential material and how it will be handled

+1 • Any public claims that are to be made based upon the review report

+The information the technical reviewer needs to review will be more extensive than what is available in the assessment report.
+Users should present all of the underlying data and calculations to enable the

+4 reviewer to evaluate the accuracy of the results.
+This can include:

+- 5 Underlying data

+- 6 Calculations, such as spreadsheets

+- 7 Assumptions for calculations

+- 8 Sources and references used

+- 9 A list of identified stakeholder groups

+- Other supporting documents and evidence used to arrive at the assessment results

-23 6.3 Submit proposal or scope of work
+11 6.3 Submit proposal or scope of work

-- 24 It is a key recommendation for the reviewer to request sufficient information from the user to make an - 25 informed determination as to the knowledge, skills and experience needed by the review team to conduct - the technical review.
-When the technical reviewer has received all the documents and supporting - evidence they submit a proposal (in the case where the user will sign a formal contract with the reviewer, - 28 such as for second- or third-party review) or a scope of work (in the case of the user appointing a team - 29 from within a government agency, such as for first-party review).
-The proposal or scope of work should - 30 address each topic covered in the terms of reference, in addition to providing an evaluation of any - 31 potential conflicts of interest. - 32 Conflict of interest - 33 Users and reviewers should be aware that with any technical review there is the potential for bias and - 34 subjectivity if the technical reviewer is tied to or vested in the outcome.
-Simply put, a technical reviewer's
+12 It is a key recommendation for the reviewer to request sufficient information from the user to make an informed determination as to the knowledge, skills and experience needed by the review team to conduct 13 14 the technical review.
+When the technical reviewer has received all the documents and supporting 15 evidence they submit a proposal (in the case where the user will sign a formal contract with the reviewer, 16 such as for second- or third-party review) or a scope of work (in the case of the user appointing a team 17 from within a government agency, such as for first-party review).
+The proposal or scope of work should 18 address each topic covered in the terms of reference, in addition to providing an evaluation of any 19 potential conflicts of interest.

+20 Conflict of interest

-- 1 interests in returning either a positive or negative outcome in the technical review statement can come - 2 into conflict with the greater goal of an impartial and objective evaluation.
-This is referred to as conflict of - 3 interest.21
+Users and reviewers should be aware that with any technical review there is the potential for bias and subjectivity if the technical reviewer is tied to or vested in the outcome.
+Simply put, a technical reviewer's interests in returning either a positive or negative outcome in the technical review statement can come into conflict with the greater goal of an impartial and objective evaluation.
+This is referred to as conflict of interest.